jaredbwasserman/drift/README.md

 1. Clicking PlayerChoiceFrame buttons resets PlayerChoiceFrame (retail)
    1. Example is in Warfronts
    1. To fix, need to add Drift Tabs
-1. LootFrame resets when opening other frames (retail and classic)
 1. Scaling Bugs
    1. Map does not work correctly after scaling WorldMapFrame
    1. Character model has incorrect size after scaling CharacterFrame